SenseNet/sncom-resources/_posts/2020-09-21-permission-editor.md

 ## Customize it as you want 🔧🔨

 sensenet has a lot of built-in permissions but there are some reserved ones that you are free to use in case you have special needs ([custom permissions](https://docs.sensenet.com/concepts/user-and-permission-management/04-custom-roles-and-permissions#permissions)).
-You can also group these permissions for the permission editor dialog as you want.
+You can also group these permissions for the permission editor.
 The related settings file is available under Setup menu / Permission.settings.

 The default settings are the following: